Texas government response to the COVID-19 pandemic: Initial reopening efforts

 Governor Greg Abbott met with U.S. President Donald Trump in the Oval Office on May 7 to discuss the pandemic.

 Between May and June 2020, the Texas state government began loosening restrictions on businesses and activities in a series of phases amid the pandemic, allowing businesses to reopen and operate with increasing capacity.
 Texas was one of the first states to publicize a timetable for lifting restrictions and the underlying plan was one of the most expansive in the country for reopening businesses.
 It began with Phase I on May 1 and continued through Phase III on June 3.
+Beginning of May through June 2020, Governor Abbott decided to start plans to reopen public places to community like the beach in Port Aransas and other places.
+This loosened restriction through many business and led to a spike in positive case of COVID-19 with 30,000 cases and surging to 50,000 during Memorial weekend.
 Abbott suspended the reopening process on June 25 following a rapid increase of COVID-19 cases 113 days after the first case was confirmed in Texas.